Petrel Point Nature Reserve © Smera Sukumar

 The meadow marshes support a diverse community of carnivorous plants, including horned bladderworts, sundews and pitcher plants.
 Orchid lovers will find showy lady’s-slippers, rose pogonia, grass-pink, small purple-fringed orchids and broad-leaved twayblade scattered throughout the reserve.

 Due to the delicacy of the plant life at Petrel Point, visitors must explore from the walkways provided.
-The boardwalk is currently undergoing repairs in some sections to improve safety and accessibility for outdoor recreation experiences and better protect its sensitive ecological features.
+The boardwalk has been upgraded to improve safety and accessibility for better outdoor recreation experiences and better protect its sensitive ecological features.
+There is also a system of well-marked trails, including newly installed interpretive signs.
+Wheelchair accessible parking is available along the south side of the road.

 There are a number of other interesting areas nearby, including the Oliphant Fen, Reid Point Conservation Area, Walker Woods Conservation Area and Sauble Falls Provincial Park.
 Ontario Nature helped raise funds to purchase the Reid Point and Walker Woods properties.